pr0xity/Urban-Infusion/src/main/resources/DESIGN.md

 <br>

-For elements it is the buttons that is the most importants.
-And right after the products cards.
+For elements it is the buttons that is the most important because they navigate the user to the products and allow them to shop etc. Buttons will therefore have an accent to increase the visual priority on the site.

 <br>